digitaldelinquent/homelab/README.md

 # Homelab

-(**ARCHIVED REPO**)

-> **NOTE**: THIS REPO HAS BEEN ARCHIVED AS ALL CONTENTS HAVE BEEN MOVED TO
-> .dotfiles REPO.

-This repo contains the details to provision a simple homelab using nixos and docker!
+The following section details how to provision a simple homelab using nixos and docker!
 For this setup the following services are used:

+- Watchtower: Watches for updates of the images used by the below services.
+- Portainer: For container montioring and gitops deployments of the docker compose files in this repo.
 - Caddy: Used as a reverse proxy for all the services with an HTTP interface.
 - Netbird: Used for remote access into the homelab network.
+- CloudFlare Tunnels: To make certain sites accessible to the internet.
 - Pi-Hole: Used for Ad-Blocking and a local DNS.
 - Syncthing: Used to sync files across devices and backup files.
 - VaultWarden: Used to maintain a backup copy of a bitwarden vault.

-This repo is still under construction, but will mainly be used to setup a home server to backup and sync files across devices via syncthing and to keep a local copy of a bitwarden vault.

-## Provisioning
+- Uptime Kuma: Application Uptime Monitoring

 In order to provision your server with the same config simply clone this repo and run the following command:

-`sudo nixos-rebuild switch --flake .`
+`sudo nixos-rebuild switch --flake .#homelab`

-> **NOTE**: This uses the UUIDs of my disks, please copy your hardware config
+> **NOTE** This uses the UUIDs of my disks, please copy your hardware config
 > after you installed nixos into this repo and delete the existing
 > `hardware-configuration.nix`.
 After that the git tree will be dirty, but you
 > should be able to build the system without your install being borked.
 You